 Every individual possesses a different skin type, each type of skin having variable types of problems.
 But the most commonly observed skin types are the dry and oily ones.
 The list of problems associated with these skin types, keeps growing.
-Before using any product such as shampoos for oily scalp, having the basic knowledge about these conditions will definitely help you in addressing the issues.
+Before using any product such as best shampoos for oily scalp, having the basic knowledge about these conditions will definitely help you in addressing the issues.
 In this article, we will discuss in detail, the problems associated with oily and dry scalp, respectively.

 Problems Associated with Oily Scalp